quincycheng/cicd/README.md

 ### Jenkins

-Single container is used to save the host resources Setup wizard is skipped and security will be set automatically
+- Single container is used to save the host resources
+- Setup wizard is skipped
+- security will be set automatically
+- an admin account with random password will be created

 ## Useful Scripts

-###bin/cleanup.sh
+### bin/cleanup.sh
 This script kills & removes all related containers